xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 where:

-* `S_i(m)` is a source-like factor describing the influence of the ith structural component (for example, contribution from divisor sums versus factorization patterns).
+* `S_i(m)` is a source like factor describing the influence of the ith structural component (for example, contribution from divisor sums versus factorization patterns).
-* `C_j(m)` is a receptivity-like factor describing how sensitive the jth downstream object is to violations of odd perfect consistency.
+* `C_j(m)` is a receptivity like factor describing how sensitive the jth downstream object is to violations of odd perfect consistency.
 * `DeltaS_OPN(m)` is the combined mismatch defined above.
-* `lambda(m)` is a convergence-state factor from the TU core, taking values in a fixed bounded interval that encodes whether local reasoning around `m` is stable or unstable.
+* `lambda(m)` is a convergence state factor from the TU core, taking values in a fixed bounded interval that encodes whether local reasoning around `m` is stable or unstable.
-* `kappa_OPN` is a fixed coupling constant that sets the overall scale of odd-perfect-number tension in this encoding.
+* `kappa_OPN` is a fixed coupling constant that sets the overall scale of odd perfect number tension in this encoding.

 We do not specify the detailed index sets for `i` and `j`.
-It is enough that for each regular `m` in `M_reg` (see §3.6), `T_ij(m)` is well defined and finite.
+It is enough that for each regular `m` in the regular domain (defined in §3.6), `T_ij(m)` is well defined and finite.

 ### 3.5 Invariants and effective constraints